-Augmented Reality Apps: Pushing the Boundaries of Marketing & Business Efficiency
+Augmented Reality Apps for Business: Pushing the Business Efficiency

 - Over 864 million high-end cell phones will be AR-enabled by the end of 2014.
 (Semico Research)

 - Revenue related to AR technology will approach $600 billion by the end of 2016.
 (Semico Research)

 - Mobile applications with augmented reality elements are expected to account for the third-largest proportion of revenue by the end of 2015.
 (Juniper Research)